- Trading In The Digital Era

 How Can Trading Strategies Be Applied To Crypto?

-Contrary to the approach of many cryptocurrency novices, cryptocurrency markets are atypical from more traditional financial markets.
+Contrary to the approach of many cryptocurrency novices, cryptocurrency markets are atypical of more traditional financial markets.
 For one, due to the low level of liquidity, cryptocurrencies are highly volatile.
 Driven by market sentiment, crypto markets are heavily impacted by positive or negative news about market conditions.

 As such, cryptocurrency is seen as an immature asset class in which the data for successful long-term trading strategies is lacking.